roycrxtw/beautyland-api/README.md

 # Beatuyland API

 This is the data service of Beautyland Project.
-This api provides post data fetched from [PTT beauty](https://www.ptt.cc/bbs/Beauty) board.
+This api provides the post data fetched from [PTT Beauty](https://www.ptt.cc/bbs/Beauty) board.

 ## Usage
-You can simply send a get request to api root path to fetch the latest posts of PTT Beauty board.
+You can simply send a GET request to API root path to fetch the latest posts of PTT Beauty board.
 The post data will be formatted in JSON.
 ```
 https://beautyland-api.royvbtw.uk/
 ```